Sponsors

 Carmen Roth-Schäfer

-"Practice confirms this regularly: diversity in teams is a key success factor and has a major impact on performance and results.
-For me, diversity is not only characterized by visible factors such as gender, age, or appearance.
-Cognitive preferences and other factors such as experience, habits, and background also play a role in the heterogeneity of teams.
-However, I encounter too few women in IT.
-Even in the 21st century, we are still haunted by clichés that some professions are not suitable for women.
-We need to move away from this mindset, because talent knows no gender.
-That is why we want to actively increase the interest of girls and young women in STEM subjects.
-With its online mentoring platform, CyberMentor is addressing an important issue in order to promote the proportion of women in STEM professions.
-Through mentoring, schoolgirls can benefit directly from the experience and skills of their mentors.
-We are happy to provide role models from the field who talk about their lives and how they came to study a STEM subject.
-In addition, the mentors support and guide the schoolgirls in their career decisions.
-I am delighted for every participant who takes advantage of the valuable opportunities offered by the platform.
-I am convinced of the value of this program and, together with Daimler AG as a partner, I am promoting the program."
+That's why we want to actively increase the interest of girls and young women in STEM subjects.
+CyberMentor's online mentoring platform addresses a crucial point in promoting the representation of women in STEM careers.
+Through mentoring, female students can directly benefit from the experiences and expertise of their mentors.
+We are happy to provide role models from the field who share their life stories and how they came to study a STEM subject.
+Furthermore, the mentors support and guide the students in their career decisions.
+I am delighted for every participant who takes advantage of the platform's valuable offerings.
+I am convinced of the program's value and, together with Mercedes-Benz AG as a partner, I am supporting it."

 Ulrike Moser